hybee234/Portfolio_Page/README.md

 ## Tests

+* Validate that the website presents with the developer's name, a recent photo or avatar and links to sections about them, their projects and how to contact them
-* Validate that navigation links in the header will bring you to relevant sections on the page
+* Validate that clicking on the links in the navigation takes you to the corresponding section on the same page (about me, projects, contact me)
-* Validate that application CSS selectors and properties are consolidated and organised to follow semantic structure
+* Validate that the project section of the page has title images of the developer's projects
-* Validate that the application CSS file is properly commented
+* Validate that the first application's image is larger in size than the other applications
+* Validate that clicking on the images of the applications will bring you to the applications
+* Validate that the website has a responsive layout that adapts to various screens and devices.
-* Validate that the application deployed at the live URL (https://hybee234.github.io/Challenge_1/)
+* Validate that the application deployed at the live URL (https://hybee234.github.io/Portfolio_Page/)
 * Validate that the webpage loaded without errors
 * Validate that GitHub URL has been submitted
 * Validate that GitHub repository contains application code
-* Validate that the application resembles mock-up provided in the challenge instructions (at least 90%)
+* Validate that the application resembles mock-up provided in the challenge instructions
 * Validate that the GitHub repository has a unique name
 * Validate that the GitHub repostiory followed be practice for class/id naming conventions, indentation, quality comments, etc
 * Validate that the repository contains multiple descriptive commit messages